What is cystinuria?

-- ureteral obstruction, a blockage of the ureter, the tube that drains urine from the kidneys to the bladder
+- ureteral obstruction, a blockage of the ureter, the tube that drains urine from the kidneys into the bladder

 Reducing salt intake to less than 2 grams per day has also been shown to be helpful in preventing stone formation, according to a study in the European Journal of Urology.

 Adjusting pH balance